nyu-database-design/flask-mongodb-web-app/README.md

 1. Familiarize yourself with web hosting steps on a CIMS server from the link: https://cims.nyu.edu/webapps/content/systems/userservices/webhosting.
 1. remotely log into the server using `ssh`.
 1. navigate into your web server account's `public_html` directory using `cd public_html`.
-1. clone this repository with `git clone url-to-this-repository`
+1. clone this repository with `git clone url-to-this-repository`.
+1. navigate into the directory that was created by the clone operation.
-1. once cloned, copy the file named `env.example` into a new file named `.env` (using `cp env.example .env`), and enter your own MongoDB database connection credentials into that file where indicated.
-Save it.
+1. copy the file named `env.example` into a new file named `.env` (using `cp env.example .env`).
+Edit the file using `emacs .env`, and enter your own MongoDB database connection credentials into that file where indicated.
+Save the changes within emacs by typing `Control-x` then `Control-s`.
+Exit emacs by typing, `Control-x` then `Control-c`.
 1. Make the files named `flask.cgi` and `app.py` executable by all with the command, `chmod u+x flask.cgi` and `chmod u+x app.py`.
 1. Your app should now be live at https://i6.cims.nyu.edu/~$USER/$flask-app-directory/flask.cgi, where `$USER` is replaced with your own **i6** username and `$flask-app-directory` is replaced with the name of the sub-directory within `public_html` where your flask app code resides.